 How can you create a better experience for the people who first join your list?

-There are several things to consider when planning the experience.
+7 things to consider when planning the subscriber experience

 A person’s first experience and interaction with an organization goes a long way to building and establishing a long-term relationship.
-It has an impact on future email open rates.
+The first experience has an impact on future email open rates.

 2. Send Consistently